API Standards

 header.

-Although we should strive to follow the standard as best practice wherever possible, there are situations where this isn’t possible, e.g. executing scripts via an API call.
-In these instances, it is necessary to provide adequate documentation so consumers are aware it is not addressing a resource.
+Sometimes it is impractical to follow a REST style absolutely, e.g. executing actions via an API call.
+In these instances, you must provide adequate documentation so consumers are aware it is not addressing a resource.

 Versioning